RashaAlshawi/RashaAlshawi/README.md

 - 👋 Hi, I’m RashaAlshawi
-- 👀 I’m interested in Machine learning,Deep learning, computer vision, NLP.
+- 👀 I’m interested in Machine learning,Deep learning, Computer Vision, NLP.
 - 🌱 I’m currently a Ph.D. student at the university of New Orlanse
 - 💞️
 - 📫reach me at rralshaw@uno.edu